Bertha von Suttner: Religion

 There are two main issues with religion that Suttner often wrote about.
 She had a disdain for the spectacle and pomp of some religious practices.
 In a scene in Lay Down Your Arms she highlighted the odd theatricality of some religious practices.
 In the scene, the emperor and empress are washing the feet of normal citizens to show they are as humble as Jesus, but they invite everyone to witness their show of humility and enter the hall in a dramatic fashion.
 The protagonist Martha remarks that it was "indeed a sham washing."

 Another issue prominent in much of her writing is the idea that war is righteously for God, and leaders often use religion as a pretext for war.
 Suttner criticised this reasoning on the grounds that it placed the state as the important entity to God rather than the individual, thereby making dying in battle more glorious than other forms of death or surviving a war.
 Much of Lay Down Your Arms discusses this topic.

 This type of religious thinking also leads to segregation and fighting based on religious differences, which Bertha and Arthur von Suttner refused to accept.
 As a devout Christian, Arthur founded the League Against Anti-Semitism in response to the pogroms in Eastern Europe and the growing antisemitism across Europe.
 The Suttner family called for acceptance of all people and all faiths, with Suttner writing in her memoirs that "religion was neighbourly love, not neighbourly hatred.
 Any kind of hatred, against other nations or against other creeds, detracted from the humaneness of humanity."

-Gender
+Gender equality

 Suttner is often considered a leader in the women's liberation movement.